 Since earthquakes are regional events, the whole of the District is at risk to earthquake.
 Hazus earthquake analysis for the region is shown in Section 4.3.6 of the Base Plan.
 PID and the surrounding area is located in a region of relatively low risk of earthquake occurrence.
-Additionally, the District is potentially at risk to liquefaction from earthquake shaking; the District falls within an area of generally low liquefaction potential A map of liquefaction potential and District locations is shown on Figure F-5.
+Additionally, the District is potentially at risk to liquefaction from earthquake shaking; the District falls within an area of generally low liquefaction potential and District locations is shown on Figure F-5.